Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 The question of whether male-female friendships are worth it if you have to take some measures to keep them on an even keel

-Some of the suggestions below are about setting up boundaries and steering clear of some behaviors, to decrease the odds that your friend's feelings will get confused.
+Some of the suggestions below are about setting up boundaries and steering clear of some behavior, to decrease the odds that your friend's feelings will get confused.
 When people read all of them a pretty common reaction is, "This seems so stifling.
 What's the point in being friends with someone if I have to hold myself back in so many ways?
-If a guy was a true friend I'd be able to act however I want and his feelings about me wouldn't change."
+If a guy was a true friend I'd be able to act however I wanted and his feelings about me wouldn't change."

 There's two ways to approach this thinking: The first is to agree with it and act however you'd normally act.
 If you go this route I think you should accept you're going to have more potential friends fall for you (and maybe you're okay with that trade off).
-The other option is to be pragmatic and realize that while opposite-sex friendships can be great, they do have the potential to go off the rails.
+The other option is to be pragmatic and realize that while opposite sex friendships can be great, they do have the potential to go off the rails.
 Changing your behavior in some small ways is worth the sacrifice because it helps prevent even bigger hassles.

 You could also find a middle ground and hold back in some ways, but not others.
 You can also use how much you feel you need to watch your behavior around someone as a gauge of the friendship.
 If you feel that unless you constantly censor yourself around a guy he'll fall for you, that's a big clue things may not be working.